masci/flickr/README.md

 // upload the image file with default (nil) options resp, err := flickr.UploadFile(client, "/path/to/image", nil)
 ```
+Files are uploaded through an io.Pipe fueled in a separate goroutine, so the process is pretty efficient.

 ### Authentication (or how to retrieve OAuth credentials)